wushang1987/vscode-wordcount/test.md

-this is a good tool
+this is a good tool fdfsd